The Monterey Bay Aquarium

 Storyboarding

-I drew out storyboards to help convey our solution to our client.
-It also helped us envision how our solution plays a role in the borrowing process and within the environment.
-We created UI storyboards to showcase how they would interact with the tool at the interface level.
+I drew storyboards to help convey our new concept for the artifact borrowing process.
+We also created UI storyboards to showcase how they would interact with the tool at the interface level.

 Designing